choir241/confexplorer/README.md

 # Main Features

-## Location Pins
+## States (Prev known as location pins)

-User should be able to click on a variety of map location pins - pins representing each location of conference I've attended - and display conference information/pictures respective to location
+User should be able to click on a variety of map states - representing each location of conference I've attended - and display conference information/pictures respective to location

 ### UX

-- User should be able to exit out of the focused location pins content by clicking on it again
+- User should be able to exit out of the focused states content by clicking on it again

 > React state to toggle between each unique location to toggle on/off

-- User should be able to exit out of the focused location pins content by clicking outside of the pin on any empty space/unclickable element on the site
+- User should be able to exit out of the focused state content by clicking outside of the state on any empty space/unclickable element on the site

-> Add event listener to entire body of site, and with useEffect listen for click on site to check if it's a pin or not
+> Add event listener to entire body of site, and with useEffect listen for click on site to check if it's a state svg or not

-- User should be able to click on another pin while already focused on a pin, updating the content shown for that respective location
+- User should be able to click on another state while already focused on a state, updating the content shown for that respective location
-> Update location pin react state to represent newly clicked location pin with unique location pin value ie. commitYourCode2025
+> Update location USA state react state to represent newly clicked USA state with unique USA state value ie. commitYourCode2025

 ### UI